-At the end of this month CloudForce HR is proud to be hosting a one day seminar here in Bangkok with two of the HR world’s greatest contemporary thought leaders (Seats still available at this link).
+At the end of this month CloudForce HR is proud to be hosting a one day seminar here in Bangkok with two of the HR world’s greatest contemporary thought leaders.
 We got together with special guest speaker, Dr. Ronald C. Page, to hear from him some of his insights on Talent Management for the 21st century:

 CloudForce HR: From the perspective of someone who’s been an innovator in Human Resources for three decades, what do you believe are the most fundamental changes this industry has undergone?

 Dr. Page: HR used to focus on managing employee transactions and information.
 HR leaders were expected to be good administrators.
 The expectations of HR have risen steadily along with higher levels of compensation.
 HR salaries in Thailand have risen faster than most other functions in the last 3 decades.
 Many people are concerned that finding good HR talent is getting harder to find at senior levels.